Book Book Now Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Dental phobia is a real and widespread problem that negatively affects patients of all ages and backgrounds.
 While these feelings can be mild in many cases, other instances are severe enough to result in skipped appointments, habitual dental avoidance, and slowly worsening oral health problems that eventually result in serious damage.

 At Santavicca Dental Professionals, we are 100% committed to creating a safe, compassionate, and nurturing environment for your ongoing care.
 If our personal efforts cannot help you relax alone, several sedative techniques are also available here in Lebanon, NH, including advanced general anesthesia.
 By matching the severity of phobia and your personal preferences to one of these sedation techniques, we hope to create a genuinely fear-free experience that leaves you smiling.
-Please contact us today to schedule a consultation with Dr. Santavicca and her team – we look forward to meeting you!
+Please contact us today to schedule a consultation with our doctors and our team – we look forward to meeting you!

 Nitrous Oxide Sedation